iPad Web Authoring Workflow

 The tools I use probably have equivalents just as good in the App Store.
 These just happen to be the ones I use (and I will explain why I chose them).

 I use git to manage the history and changes to this website.
 I wouldn’t want to build a website without version control, and git is arguably the best version control available today.
+Workflow on the iPad is a very nice Git client and can share files with Editorial and other apps.

 This is the last link in the pipeline.
 Released recently (May 24th, 2012), it has proven most capable.
 Panic advertises it for quick fixes, and I think that is accurate.